austineamonn/SummerResearch2024/README.md

 All main and config were lost in the restructuring but they will be revived soon.
 Main interactive notebook was also lost but has been revived.

+Config will be replaced with the logger file.

 ### [Main - Under Construction](main.py):
 The main file of the framework.
 What can this file do?
 <ul>